janosj/mongodb-loading-data/5-gridFS/README.md

 # GridFS

-Demonstrates MongoDB's GridFS API and tooling for storing large files using either the _mongofiles_ command-line tool or a simple custom utility written in Java.
+MongoDB's GridFS API and tooling for storing and managing large files.
+Use either *mongofiles* (a command-line tool) or the GridFS API (Java used here).

-2 options to run this demo:
+To run the Java client to upload, download, list, rename, or delete a file(s):

+        java -jar java-gridFS-client.jar <command>

+Omit the command to see the usage.

+Or, run mongofiles.
+A convenience script is provided with example usage.

-1. In the scripts demo, from the command line, run _convertAndUpload.sh_.
-This will do 3 things with any files in the _sampleFiles_ directory:
+Alternatively, running *convertAndUpload.sh* will do 3 things with any files in the _sampleFiles_ directory:
    1. Convert the docs (pdfs, etc) into json text via Apache Tika.
    2. Import that JSON text into Mongo via mongoimport.
    3. Import the original files into Mongo via _mongofiles_ (a command-line tool).

-2. Run the Java utility to upload, download, list, rename, or delete a file:

-        java -jar java-gridFS-client.jar <command>

-Omit the command to see the usage.